BreezeChMS/mainsail-ui/README.md

 It utilizes [Storybook](https://storybook.js.org/) for local development of components in an isolated environment.

+Create React App is used solely for the setup of Storybook.
+At compile time, CRA is not used and a custom webpack config is used.

 ## Style, Conventions and Ethos

 This section will likely be moved into the Wiki at some point but it will remain here until then.